 Repairing and renovating existing flooring

-In fact, there’s a short range of products that can renovate significantly damaged or degraded floors in dairies and milk processing facilities.
+A short range of products can renovate significantly damaged or degraded floors in dairies and milk processing facilities.

-For renovation purposes, the Dur-A-Flex system can work together strengthening systems and repair products.
+For renovation purposes, the Dur-A-Flex system can work together to strengthen systems and repair products.
 These will enable the facility to return to its original project condition before applying a new floor.

-To reduce construction time, cementitious urethanes installation can start on new concrete within 3-5 days (depending on temperature), keeping production downtime to a minimum.
+To reduce construction time, cementitious urethane installation can start on new concrete within 3-5 days (depending on temperature), keeping production downtime to a minimum.

 There are many food-safe floor options to choose from for your milk plant.
 Also, note that urethane and epoxy floors are not the same.
 Don’t be confused.
 Epoxy flooring looks the same as urethanes but does not last in wet processing areas.